Indonesia's Legal System

 Article 1320 ICC further stipulates the cumulative conditions of a valid contract, which are as follows:

-It is important that contracts are based upon open and consensual agreement between the contracting parties, to ensure the performance of contracts are completely voluntary.
+It is important that contracts are based on open and consensual agreements between the contracting parties to ensure the performance of contracts is completely voluntary.
 Therefore, contracts concluded due to error, duress, or fraud lose legal validity.
-In the case of error, the invalidity of contract is only possible in cases which concern the subject matter of the contract.
+In case of error, the invalidity of contract is only possible when it concerns the subject matter of the contract.

-Furthermore, a contract concluded under duress causes the contract to be invalid.
-Any form of action which evokes the feeling of fear in a reasonable person, that they, their family, and their property, are in immediate danger, shall be understood as coercion.
-However, the request for invalidation of contracts due to coercion is no longer accepted once the coercion ceases and the contract is maintained, or when the individual has allowed the time stipulated by law for re-instatement of the contract to lapse in due time.
+Furthermore, a contract concluded under duress renders the contract to be invalid.
+Any form of action which induces the feeling of fear in a reasonable person, that they, their family, and their property, are in immediate danger, will be considered coercion.
+However, the request for invalidation of contracts due to coercion is no longer accepted once the coercion ceases and the contract is maintained, or when the individual allows the time stipulated by law for reinstatement of the contract to lapse.

-Lastly, fraud as a ground of invalidity is understood when one party used deceit to conclude the contract, so much so that it could be conceived that the other party would not have concluded the contract had they not been deceived.
-Fraud must be proven and that it is insufficient to merely speculate or presume that fraud had occurred.
+Lastly, fraud as a ground of invalidity occurs when one party uses deceit to conclude the contract to an extent that the other party would not have entered into the contract had they not been deceived.
+Fraud must be proven, and it is insufficient to merely speculate or presume that fraud had occurred.

-The ICC established that every person is able to enter into contract, except for underage children and persons under the care of someone else.
-The incapacity of children and people under care are absolute and not objectionable.
+The ICC established that every person is capable of entering into a contract, except for underage children and persons under the care of others.
+The incapacity of children and those under care are absolute and not subject to objection.

-In regard to the matter of the contract, Article 1332 and 1333 ICC stipulate that only tradeable objects are allowed to be contracted, so long that the type of the object is determined and calculable.
-Contracting objects in the future are also allowed by ICC, except for inheritance.
+In regard to the object of the contract, Article 1332 and Article 1333 ICC stipulate that only tradeable objects are allowed to be contracted, as long as the type of the object is determined and calculable.
+Contracting for objects in the future are also allowed by ICC, except for inheritance.

 The law demands that a contract must be made upon a valid and legal cause.
-A cause is valid so long as it does not violate the law and does not offend public decency and disturb public order.
-A cause must be distinguished from the personal motive of the parties involved.
-Moreover, a cause could be omitted at the moment of conclusion of contract if there is an implied valid and legal cause.
+A cause is valid as long as it does not violate the law, does not offend public decency and does not disturb public order.
+It is important to distinguish a cause from the personal motive of the parties involved.
+Moreover, a cause could be omitted at the moment of the contract’s conclusion if there is an implied valid and legal cause.

 Performance of Contract

-Furthermore, it is also important to consider certain matters in the performance of contract, in order to protect the interests of both parties.
-These matters are:
+Furthermore, it is also important to consider certain matters in the performance of contract, to safeguard the interests of both parties.
+These matters include:

 The principle of good faith is prescribed by Article 1338 ICC.
 This principle essentially demands that both parties undertake the contract in such a manner that does not offend the trust and spirit of either party.

-The contract does not only bind matters clearly defined in its contents, but also matters that are expected by justice, custom or the prevailing laws.
-This is most relevant when a judge considers the dispute of a contract based upon the principles beyond the rules stipulated under the contract.
+The contract binds not only the matters specifically defined in its contents, but also matters that are expected by justice, custom or the prevailing laws.
+This is most relevant when a judge considers a contract dispute based upon the principles beyond the rules stipulated within the contract.

-By design, only the contracting parties are subject to the contract.
-However, exceptions could be made when a third party is involved to be a second bearer of right to performance by the debtor, or when a third party is involved to be a second bearer of obligation to performance to the creditor.
+According to Article 1315 ICC, only the contracting parties are subject to the contract.
+However, exceptions can arise when a third party is involved as a second bearer of the right to performance by the debtor, or when a third party is involved as a second bearer of the obligation to perform for the creditor.
 This arrangement is irrevocable once the third party consented to it, and does not diminish the right of the creditor to demand performance from the principal debtor.

-The methods of interpretation commonly used in the legal field includes: (i) grammatical or literal; (ii) systematic or contextual; (iii) teleological or purposive; (iv) historical.
-Each method are used by the ICC in its rules concerning contract interpretation, as will be demonstrated in the following paragraphs.
+Commonly used methods of interpretation in the legal field include: (i) grammatical or literal; (ii) systematic or contextual; (iii) teleological or purposive; (iv) historical.
+The ICC employs each of these methods in its rules concerning contract interpretation, as demonstrated in the following paragraphs.

-If the wording of a contract is unequivocally clear, deviations through interpretation are not permitted.
-However, there will always be a conflict of interpretation between the parties concerning a certain clause within the contract.
-Therefore, the first step is to seek recourse to the intended meaning the contracting parties established in the first place.
+If the language of a contract is unequivocally clear, deviations through interpretation are not permitted.
+However, conflicts in the interpretation often arise between the parties concerning a certain clause within the contract.
+Therefore, the first step is to revert back to the intended meaning of the contracting parties when it was established in the first place.

-The interpretation of the contract must be conducted jointly, and not severally, in such a manner that treats the clauses as inseparable parts of a whole.
-Furthermore, a contract must be interpreted at the cost of the party demanding the contract and the benefit of the party who entered into the contract.
-Irrespective of how widely interpretable the wording of a clause, it only binds the matters within the meaning that was intended by the contracting parties during the drafting of the contract.
+The interpretation of the contract must be conducted collectively, treating clauses as inseparable parts of a whole.
+Furthermore, the interpretation should favor the party demanding the contract and benefit the party entering into the contract.
+Irrespective of how broadly interpretable the wording of a clause, it only binds the matters within the meaning that was intended by the contracting parties during the initial drafting of the contract.

 Breach of Contract